simonbriers/weathercanvasai/README.md

 ## Features
 - **Dynamic Image Generation**: Utilizes DALL-E to generate images based on ChatGPT prompts.
 - **Location Awareness**: Integrates with Googlemaps: based on your location (LongLat) fom you Home Assistant, a reverse geocache is called to Googlemaps API.
-You need to get you API for this.
+You need to get your API for this.
 Googlemaps will return the name of the town or city, province, state and country.
-As this data is be passed Dalle, it is smart enough to create something that is suitable for your location.
+As this data is be passed to Dalle, it is smart enough to create something that is suitable for your location.
 If you would live in a famous street, it could use that as well, but this information is not passed at this mooment.
 - **Weather Awareness**: Integrates with OpenWeatherMap for real-time weather data and uses location data from Home Assistant.
 - **Configurable via Home Assistant**: Easy setup and configuration through the Home Assistant interface.